yogeshhegde/processor-sdk-doc/source/rtos/How_to_Guides/Host/Setup/Rebuild_drivers_from_PDK_directory.rst

    script.
 The default settings in the pdkProjectCreate script will have the product versions installed with the PDK.
-The pdkProjectCreate script can be modified to use older or newer product versions based on the user's development environment. |Note|\ **Note:** Project compilation and successful execution cannot be guaranteed for products not installed with the PDK.
+The pdkProjectCreate script can be modified to use older or newer product versions based on the user's development environment.

+**Note:** Project compilation and successful execution cannot be guaranteed for products not installed with the PDK.

 .. raw:: html